-Plan, schedule, and organize content and marketing projects by using our content calendar template.
+Plan, schedule, and organize content and marketing projects by using our editorial content calendar template.

 If you’ve been creating content for long enough, you already know the benefits of using a content calendar for your blogs and social media posts.